Privacy Policy

 13.8 Client Rights

-Consulting and advisory clients have the right to:
+Consulting and advisory clients may request to:

-• Request correction of inaccurate information
+• Correct inaccurate information

 • Receive information about how their data has been used